cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector.md

 If you do not need a high availability configuration for you premises, proceed to [Configure Cloudflare dashboard settings](#configure-cloudflare-dashboard-settings).

 {{<Aside type="warning">}}You cannot enable high availability for an existing site.
 To add high availability to an existing site in the Cloudflare dashboard, you need to delete the site and start again.
-Plan according to your needs to create a high availability configuration from the start if needed.{{</Aside>}}
+Plan accordingly to create a high availability configuration from the start if needed.{{</Aside>}}

 ---